-If you follow CrossFit, then you’ve most certainly heard of Ricky Garard.
-He gained a ton of notoriety at the 2017 CrossFit Games where he came in third, but then would lose his placing due to a positive drug test.
+If you follow CrossFit, then you’ve most certainly heard of Ricky Garard, a CrossFit games athlete who tested positive for banned substances.
+He gained a ton of notoriety at the 2017 CrossFit Games where he came in third.
+However, he then would lose his placing due to a positive drug test.
+It was the first time a CrossFit athlete at the very top levels of competition in this sport failed a drug test.

-What happened to Ricky Garard after that?
+What happened to him after that?
 He would go on to receive a harsh, 4-year suspension from all competitions.

 An Introduction to Ricky Garard, CrossFit Athlete

-Ricky Garard is a top performing CrossFit athlete in Australia.
+Garard is a top performing CrossFit athlete in Australia.
 His best result was third place at the 2017 CrossFit Games, but he would eventually get stripped of his podium finish after testing positive for performance enhancing drugs.
+He received a ban from competition through the 2021 as a result of this CrossFit failed drug test.

-It was the first time a top CrossFit athlete tested positive for a performance enhancing drug of this class and his use did not appear to be accidental in any way.
+It was the first time a top CrossFit athlete tested positive for a performance enhancing drug of this class.
+Most importantly, his use did not appear to be accidental in any way.
+Of course, this problem is not just one for CrossFit inc, but it’s common in many sports.
+Let’s explore how CrossFit inc dealt with the problem and whether or not it was similar to other sports organizations and events.

 Ricky Garard’s Positive Drug Test at the 2017 CrossFit Games

-In 2017, Ricky Garard placed third at the CrossFit Games in the men’s open division.
-However, he was stripped of his title after testing positive for performance enhancing drugs following the event.
+In 2017, Australian Ricky Garard placed third at the CrossFit Games in the individual men’s open division.
+However, he was stripped of his title and had to give back the prize money after testing positive for performance enhancing drugs following the event.
+As a result, Patrick Vellner moved up to the podium to take his prize money and medal.

-However, in the case of Ricky Garard, none of these situations apply to him and his drug use appears to have been very intentional.
+However, in the case of Garard, none of these situations apply to him and his drug use appears to have been very intentional.
 This is likely why he received a 4-year ban instead of the 2 years that most other athletes receive.
+It’s also why his story hit the news headlines so strongly.

 Which PEDs Did He Take?